-On-site Student Services - Registration assistance, Counseling, Financial Aid, Library Services, and Assessment services are offered (see the Schedule of Classes for details).
+On-site Student Services - Registration assistance, Assessment Testing, Counseling, Financial Aid, Library Services, and services with DSP, EOPS/CalWORKs, and Veterans Affairs are offered (see the Schedule of Classes for details).

-Absences - If you will be absent or cancel a class meeting, please notify SCC Vallejo Center Dean or Extended Campus Assistants in addition to notifying your School's Assistant.
+Absences - If you will be absent or cancel a class meeting, please notify the SCC Vallejo Center Dean and the Dean's Administrative Assistant or Center Generalist in addition to notifying your School's Administrative Assistant.
+They may be reached by email at \$VJOCTR or by phone at (707) 642-8188.